kbruncati/researchr/README.md

 ## Example

-Here are some basic examples to show what `data_return` returns to the
+Here are some basic examples to show what `nih_research` returns to the
 user:

 ``` r